sonyalao/microwave/README.md

 # microwave
-map of the microwaves on UW campus
+map of the microwaves on UW campus.
 See it at http://sonyalao.com/microwave